How to do print screen in Mac OS X

 • You can start to drag your mouse to select the portion you wish to capture.

 • Once finish, you will see a picture file in at your desktop.
-That’s the screen capture picture!
+That’s the print screen of what you have selected!

-If you want to do a screen capture for a particular application window, you can follow this:-
+To do a print screen for a particular application window, follow this:-

 • Switch to the screen that you wan to to do screen capture